 The RM48L952 device is a high-performance microcontroller family for safety systems.
 The safety architecture includes dual CPUs in lockstep, CPU and memory BIST logic, ECC on both the flash and the data SRAM, parity on peripheral memories, and loopback capability on peripheral I/Os.

-The RM48L952 device integrates the ARM Cortex-R4F Floating-Point CPU which offers an efficient 1.66 DMIPS/MHz, and has configurations which can run up to 220 MHz, providing up to 365 DMIPS.
+The RM48L952 device integrates the ARM Cortex-R4F Floating-Point CPU.
+The CPU offers an efficient 1.66 DMIPS/MHz, and has configurations that can run up to 220 MHz, providing up to 365 DMIPS.
 The device supports the little-endian [LE] format.

 The RM48L952 device has 3MB of integrated flash and 256KB of data RAM.
 Both the flash and RAM have single-bit error correction and double-bit error detection.
-The flash memory on this device is a nonvolatile, electrically erasable and programmable memory implemented with a 64-bit-wide data bus interface.
-The flash operates on a 3.3-V supply input (same level as I/O supply) for all read, program and erase operations.
+The flash memory on this device is a nonvolatile, electrically erasable, and programmable memory implemented with a 64-bit-wide data bus interface.
+The flash operates on a 3.3-V supply input (same level as I/O supply) for all read, program, and erase operations.
 When in pipeline mode, the flash operates with a system clock frequency of up to 220 MHz.
-The SRAM supports single-cycle read and write accesses in byte, halfword, word and double-word modes.
+The SRAM supports single-cycle read and write accesses in byte, halfword, word, and double-word modes.

 The N2HET is an advanced intelligent timer that provides sophisticated timing functions for real-time applications.
 The timer is software-controlled, using a reduced instruction set, with a specialized timer micromachine and an attached I/O port.
 The N2HET can be used for pulse-width-modulated outputs, capture or compare inputs, or GPIO.
 The N2HET is especially well suited for applications requiring multiple sensor information and drive actuators with complex and accurate time pulses.
 A High-End Timer Transfer Unit (HTU) can perform DMA-type transactions to transfer N2HET data to or from main memory.
 A Memory Protection Unit (MPU) is built into the HTU.